gvwilson/fiction/iffy/index.md

 "Nope, but I got some peppers."
 Iffy fished the items she had bought out of her jacket's deep pockets.
-"Oh, an Little Mrs. Sandhu said to give you this."
+"Oh, an' Little Mrs. Sandhu said to give you this."
 She held up the little jar of curry.

-"Oh, that's kind of she," Aunt Naggie clucked as she tucked everything into her apron.
+"Oh, that's kind," Aunt Naggie clucked as she tucked everything into her apron.
-"Did you get anything more t eat?
+"Did you get anything more to eat?
-I was going to make noodles."
+I was going t' make noodles."

 "It's aright, I'm not hungry," Iffy lied, and then she couldn't hold back any longer.
 "But auntie,
 there was a man at Sandhu's,
-a mechanic come down t work in th machine shop, cept he was on th *Taroona* and they stole his gear so he was askin after a place t stay, an we got to talkin, an he said that if he could get his tools back an find work an all, he might be lookin for an apprentice."
+a mechanic come down to work in th' machine shop, 'cept he was on the *Taroona* and they stole his gear so he was askin' after a place t' stay, an' we got to talkin', an' he said that if he could get his tools back an' find work an all, he might be lookin' for an apprentice."

 "An apprentice?"
 Aunt Naggie echoed.
 "Well, good for Jeep.
 It's about time he got out and did somethin'."

 "Not Jeep!"
 Iffy exclaimed, unable to hold back any longer.
-"Me!
-I could be his 'prentice!"
+"He said he'd look to take me!"
-The two Mrs. Sandhus had listened with bemusement as her conversation with Mister Wales---"call me Johnson, please"---leaped from de-ionizers to different ways to micro-weld the cracked cases of old cores to the mended reciprocating rod Iffy took out of her coat to show him.
+The two Mrs. Sandhus had listened with bemusement as her conversation with Mister Wales—"call me Johnson, please"—leaped from de-ionizers to different ways to micro-weld the cracked cases of old cores to the mended reciprocating rod Iffy took out of her coat to show him.
-It wasn't until Big Mrs. Sandhu had cleared her throat and pointedly suggested that the conversation continue where they *wouldn't* be blocking her aisles that Iffy had realized how much time had gone by.
+It wasn't until Big Mrs. Sandhu had cleared her throat and pointedly suggested that the conversation continue where they *wouldn't* be blocking the aisle that Iffy had realized how much time had gone by.

 Uncle Jack's hand came down heavily on her shoulder.
-"You're not gonna be anyone's anything," he growled, shaking her for emphasis.
+"You're not goin' anywhere," he growled, shaking her for emphasis.
-"Not 'til you as paid off every last rand you owe us for lookin after you all this time."
+"Not 'til you've paid off every last rand you owe us for lookin' after you all this time."

-Something snapped inside Iffy.
+Something froze inside Iffy.
-"All right," she said coldly,
+"Aright," she said coldly,
 knocking his arm away.
-"How bout you an me go ask the *Ginny* to pull up the accounts so I can see just how much that is, and I'll tell you how much you owe me for keeping this twist of scrap afloat when you're too wrung out to do it yourself, an then we'll see who owes who what!"
+"How 'bout you an' me go ask the *Ginny* to pull up the accounts so I can see just how much that is, and I'll tell you how much you owe me for keeping her afloat when you're too wrung out to do it yourself, an' then we'll see who owes who what!"

 "What we'll see is how well you swim!"
 Uncle Jack roared,